wesdrew/boston_311_scraping/README.md

 # Boston 311 Scraping

-We're polling Boston 311 and throwing what we find in a table.

 This project polls the Boston 311 Open311 API every 10 minutes, enqueues service requests to SQS, and publishes lifecycle events to SNS — building an event stream for real-time visualization of Boston's 311 data.

 ## Architecture